-The information below describes and quantifies certain compensation that would become payable under existing plans and arrangements if the named executive's employment had terminated on December 26, 2015, given the named executive's compensation and service levels as of such date and, if applicable, based on our closing stock price on that date.
-(Since our last trading day in fiscal 2015 was December 24, 2015, where applicable we have assumed a stock price of \$80.08, the closing price on that date.)
+The information below describes and quantifies certain compensation that would become payable under existing plans and arrangements if the named executive's employment had terminated on December 30, 2017, given the named executive's compensation and service levels as of such date and, if applicable, based on our closing stock price on that date.
+(Since our last trading day in fiscal 2017 was December 29, 2017, where applicable we have assumed a stock price of \$109.45, the closing price on that date.)
 Due to the number of factors that affect the nature and amount of any benefits provided upon the events discussed below, any actual amounts paid or distributed may be different.
 Factors that could affect these amounts include the timing during the year of any such event, our stock price, and the named executive's age.
+With respect to Mr. Foster, the information below does not factor the effects of his employment agreement, which was not in place as of December 29, 2017.